SummaryRead the full fact sheet

 - In Victoria, winds from the north tend to bring pollen from non-native grasses growing inland between October and December.

-A wheat allergy is often confused with coeliac disease and gluten sensitivity (also known as gluten intolerance).
+A wheat allergy is often confused with (also known as gluten intolerance).
 Wheat allergy is an immune response to allergy triggers (allergens) in wheat, including molecules in the pollen and seed.
 Wheat allergies can cause symptoms of the digestive system (cramps, nausea or vomiting), as well as those described for the pollen allergies.
 Symptoms can occur after eating or touching wheat, or products containing wheat.

 Herbal medicines and allergies